emmanuel-123tech/Emmanuel-Ebiendele/README.md

 STEP 5- Aggregation with GroupBy

+First of all i determined the mean and sum separately using Groupby then combining both the sum and mean into a single table for more understanding.

+The Groupby Function made the grouping easier to determine aggregate functions such as sum, mean, minimum and maximum which was performed on the GroupBy object.
+From my observation

+(1).Port Harcourt has the highest total gross income, reason for its highest tax

+(2).Lagos has the highest total unit price, quantity and rating

+(3).Abuja has the lowest total rating

+(4).Port Harcourt paid the highest tax while Lagos paid the least.

+(5).
+Lagos has the highest sum of gross margin percentage, day, month & year while port harcourt has the highest Total & cogs

 STEP 6-Data Visualization

 In this section i provided answer to some questions by generating charts and making use of different plotting styles such as countplot, catplot & boxplot.
 I used the Seaborn visualization library to generate various plots.
 For all visualizations, which include a chart title by using the seaborn set_title method.